 How do you remove evergreen tree sap stains from a granite grave stone?
 My parents' stone is under a pine tree, and the sap has turned part of the stone black.

-By Charles from Greenville, SC
+By Charles Koelsch from Greenville, SC

 Try GooGone.
-I don't know what it will do to the Granite, but it will remove the sap.
+I don't know what it will do to the granite, but it will remove the sap.

-By Thomas
+By Steve

 I have multiple areas with sap on a few window screens, will nail polish remover work?